VictoriaKinkajou/data-collection-pipeline/README.md

 An implementation of an industry grade data collection pipeline that runs scalably in the cloud.

 ## Milestones 1-3
-I chose to scrape data for french red wine on the Ocado website, as this is a search I often perform and I am familiar with the site.
+I chose to scrape data for products on the Ocado website, as this is a search I often perform and I am familiar with the site.

 I have used Selenium Webdriver as my selected website includes Javascript, and I am using Firefox as a browser, so I need geckodriver to use this with Selenium.